liuming-313/Measles-detection/README.md

 You can assess the tuned model using:
 ``model.load_state_dict(torch.load('model paras.ckpt'))``

-Our measles detection tool can be downloaded using the following link: [**Measles detection app downloading link**]([http://measlesdetect.natapp1.cc](https://1drv.ms/u/c/52e4df90413ab7a1/IQD4puD3DpHXSJ5Dxx1RaBDcAZUAMZv9q0SbUoJxrNshC-s?e=CZbBlj)
+Our measles detection tool can be downloaded from the following link: [**Download Measles Detection App**](https://1drv.ms/u/c/52e4df90413ab7a1/IQD4puD3DpHXSJ5Dxx1RaBDcAZUAMZv9q0SbUoJxrNshC-s?e=CZbBlj)

 You can use the app.py to activate the tool